-Addition pertains to the amounts reclassified from the unamortized portion of the excess of nominal amounts over the present values of the receivable from related parties.
-In 2015, the Group has written off receivables from related parties amounting to \$\mathbb{P}443.0\$ million, \$\mathbb{P}234.7\$ million of which was previously provided with allowance.
+In 2015, the Group has written off receivables from related parties amounting to P443.0 million, P234.7 million of which was previously provided with allowance.
 There were no additional allowance for doubtful accounts for the year ended December 31, 2016.
+In 2017, the Company provided an additional allowance for doubtful accounts of P888.8 million on its receivables from related parties.